mervyzr/astrea/README.md

 # Description

 The code is written entirely in Python 3.
 It begins by simulating an evenly-spaced grid, which then updates the variables with an Eulerian approach.
 There are multiple solvers and flux limiters in place, but some are still works-in-progress.
+Currently the Riemann solver with the piecewise-constant method (PCM) is working.
 This code is created as part of the Master's thesis project at the University of Cologne.

 # Installation
 Ideally the code can be in its own folder and should be run inside a Python environment.
 The dependencies can be found in the requirements.txt file.